awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateVPC.md

     Your new DB subnet group appears in the DB subnet groups list on the RDS console\.
 You can click the DB subnet group to see details, including all of the subnets associated with the group, in the details pane at the bottom of the window\.

 **Note**
-If you created this VPC to complete [Tutorial: Create a Web Server and an Amazon RDS DB Instance](TUT_WebAppWithRDS.md), create the DB instance by following the instructions in [Create a DB Instance](CHAP_Tutorials.WebServerDB.CreateDBInstance.md) \.
+If you created this VPC to complete [Tutorial: Create a web server and an Amazon RDS DB instance](TUT_WebAppWithRDS.md), create the DB instance by following the instructions in [Create a DB instance](CHAP_Tutorials.WebServerDB.CreateDBInstance.md) \.